This article was updated on the 12th of August 2023 for clarity and to improve text readability.

 Ready?
 Let’s jump right in.

-Serve pan-fried rabbit over a bed of creamy fettuccine alfredo for a fancy meal that’s guaranteed to impress anyone.
+Serve pan-fried rabbit over a bed of creamy fettuccine alfredo for a fancy meal guaranteed to impress anyone.

 You may be thinking this is an unusual combination, but rabbit meat tastes close to chicken, making it an ideal protein to pair with fettuccine alfredo.

 The creaminess of the alfredo sauce complements the pan-fried rabbit like a dream.
 Plus, rabbit is healthier than chicken, so this food pairing won’t feel like a cheat meal at all!

+Making rabbit stew?
 Keep it simple and scoop it over a bed of cheesy polenta.

-Curb your cravings for rabbit meat with this Valencian paella.
+Satisfy your cravings for rabbit meat with this Valencian paella.

 Ready to impress your friends?
 Invite them over for lunch and serve them this Valencian paella.
 And if you need more side dish ideas for paella, I’ve got you covered.

 Roasted baby potatoes

-Ratatouille is a vegetable stew that features tomatoes, zucchini, and eggplants cooked down in a tomato sauce.
+Ratatouille is a French vegetable stew that features tomatoes, zucchini, and eggplants cooked down in a tomato sauce.
 It’s a warm, comforting dish that goes well with any protein, especially game meat like rabbit.

 Creamed spinach and mushrooms

 Are you planning to serve rabbit for Thanksgiving?
-This creamed spinach and mushrooms are traditional Thanksgiving side dishes that work superbly with rabbit meat.
+This creamed spinach and mushrooms dish is a traditional Thanksgiving side that works superbly with rabbit meat.

 Apple kale salad

 Looking to add a fresh accompaniment to your rabbit dish?
 Skip the usual boring salads and try this apple kale salad instead.

 No-knead artisan bread